Fr. 90.00

 About the author

-Wojciech Hubert Zurek is a Laboratory Fellow at Los Alamos.
-Credited with developing the theory of decoherence, he is also known for Quantum Darwinism, the no-cloning theorem (a cornerstone of quantum information) and quantum discord.
-Applications of the Kibble-Zurek mechanism that describes creation of topological defects in phase transitions range from cosmology to condensed matter physics.
-Zurek is a recipient of the Smoluchowski and Los Alamos Medals and a Humboldt Prize.
-He is Doctor Honoris Causa of the University of Science and Technology in Cracow (AGH), the Jagiellonian University, and was Einstein Professor at the Ulm University.
+Wojciech Hubert Zurek is credited with developing the theory of decoherence.
+He is also known for Quantum Darwinism, the no-cloning theorem (a cornerstone of quantum information), and quantum discord.
+Applications of the Kibble–Zurek mechanism that describes the creation of topological defects in phase transitions range from cosmology to condensed matter physics.
+Member of the National Academy of Sciences and a Fellow of the American Physical Society, Zurek is a recipient of the Smoluchowski and Los Alamos Medals and a Humboldt Prize.
+He is a Laboratory Fellow at Los Alamos, Doctor Honoris Causa of the University of Science and Technology in Cracow (AGH), the Jagiellonian University, and was Einstein Professor at the Ulm University.

 Customer reviews